KRFOSS/kali-docs/arm/raspberry-pi/index.md

 In our example, we assume the storage device is located at `/dev/sdb`.
 Do _not_ simply copy these value, **change this to the correct drive path**.

 {{% notice info %}}
-This command will overwrite any existing data on your full-size SD card.
-If you specify the _wrong device path_, you could wipe out your computer's hard disk!
+This process will wipe out your full-size SD card.
+If you choose the wrong storage device, you may wipe out your computers hard disk.
 {{% /notice %}}

 ```console